Top ranked special educational needs solicitors

 What is an Education, Health & Care Plan (EHCP)?

-Introduced in September 2014 the Education, Health & Care Plan or EHCP is a document which sets out the education, health and social care needs your child or young person has and the support that is necessary to cater for those needs.
+The Education, Health & Care Plan or EHCP is a document which sets out the education, health and social care needs your child or young person has and the support that is necessary to cater for those needs.
 The ‘gateway’ for the EHCP is to have special educational needs, although the EHCP itself also covers health and social care needs and provision.

 The EHCP is a legally binding document.
 It is binding on not only the local authority, but also on local health services (Care Commissioning Groups).

 The current SEND Code of Practice gives guidance, but does not say exactly what the EHCP should look like.
 This means that every local authority may prepare the document so that it looks different.
-The document should be separated into the following sections
+The document should be separated into the following sections:

 Why would I need a local mediation service?